sgost/contentconcepts-data/blog/free-english-editing-certificate.md

 * Declaration of English language editing and guarantee by  Chief Editor
 * Date of editing
 * QR code for validating the certificate

+Submit your document [here](https://contentconcepts.in/pricing/) to get the editing certificate.